Ganasist/estree-utils/README.md

-# ast-esprima-utils
+# estree-utils

-A utility library for parsing Esprima AST's.
-Written and intended to be used in a functional programming style.
+A functional utility library for parsing JS AST's like Esprima style.

 # API